 He is famous for his dripping technique where he would splash and drip paint onto a canvas placed on the floor.

-This horizontal painting style made him view his work from all angles enabling him to create mesmerizing art that caught your eye no matter from where you looked at it.
+This horizontal painting style made him view his work from all angles enabling him to create mesmerizing art that caught your eye no matter where you looked at it.